 The definition of adjacent islands is much broader and features a wider variety of locations.
 Adjacent islands include the British Virgin Islands, Cuba, the Cayman Islands, Haiti, Trinidad, Tobago, Jamaica, Miquelon, and more.
-Any islands that border the Caribbean Sea are call adjacent islands by the US Customs and Border Patrol.
+Any islands that border the Caribbean Sea are calling adjacent islands by the US Customs and Border Patrol.

 How do Closed Loop Voyages Impact Electronic Travel Authorization?